Monday, 27 October 2025

 He has praised and assisted the enemies of human freedom, decency, and democracy.

-He golfs while the country burns.
+He golfs on the taxpayers' money while the country burns.

 If you enjoyed this post and would like to become a follower of my blog, just click on the blue "FOLLOW" button on the right side of the first page.
 Below there you can also find my previous posts.
 Thanks!